-If you are already at University of Alberta, please contact me or one of my students.
 If you want to come to Alberta, please read about Computing Science Graduate Studies and click the "How to Apply" button.

 While most Go positions are far too complicated to allow a complete analysis, full-scale late stage Go endgame puzzles can be solved exactly with the search method of decomposition search.
 This method implements a divide and conquer approach based on concepts from combinatorial game theory.

 I this project we want to study how modern Go programs based on the Alpha Zero algorithms learn to play such difficult puzzles, and whether there are limits to how well they can learn them.

 This project is part of the theme Evaluation of deep RL learning against exact solutions in two player games

 Reconnaissance Blind Chess (RBC) is a variant of chess where the opponent's moves are hidden from the player.
 Before each move, a player can view a 3x3 region of the board, in order to learn more about the opponent's actions.